JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/ui-text.md

 - [ ] Language is parallel.
 (Review all the settings in the section to ensure they are similarly-worded.) https://design.gitlab.com/content/voice-tone#parallelism
 - [ ] If a setting is optional, then "optional" is in parentheses at the end of the setting name. https://design.gitlab.com/components/form/#required-information
 - [ ] Latinisms (i.e., e.g.) removed. https://design.gitlab.com/content/voice-tone#avoid-latin-abbreviations
-- [ ] Use "More information" to link to docs, rather than any other phrase.
-(Not: "Learn more about.")
 - [ ] Do not use "allow" unless you're specifically talking about security.
 For example, "Allows users to fork the repo" should be "Users can fork the repo."

 Do not change the text for settings themselves.
 If you do feel strongly that a setting name should be changed, open a follow-up issue and work with a PM to change it.
 When you change a setting, the related docs also need to change.
 These changes are outside the scope of this issue.